-In Season 1's "Different Drum", the monster's plan is to lure the Rangers in by kidnapping children and then using his music to brainwash the Rangers.
-So why does he spend time attacking them as opposed to playing his accordian for them the minute they arrive?
+In Season 1's "Different Drum," the monster's plan is to lure the Rangers in by kidnapping children and then using his music to brainwash the Rangers.
+So why does he spend time attacking them as opposed to playing his accordion for them the minute they arrive?

 In Season 1s "A Bad Reflection on You," when news gets out that the Rangers have turned bad, Bulk and Skull cheer them on, which gets them a Death Glare from the real Rangers.
 Looking at it from an In-Universe civilians point of view, you realize they not only deliver it because they ARE the real Rangers, but because of how disgusted they are that these two buffoons would cheer their citys beloved protectors turning bad.

 In Season 2's "Wild West Rangers", Goldar, Needlenose, a set of Putties, and Kimberly all go back in time to Angel Grove in the 1800s, and yet it has not only no apparent consequence to history, but Zordon displays knowledge of the trip once Kimberly returns to the present.
 Setting up a Stable Time Loop, anyone?